Structuring and crafting an enterprise-wide, responsive design system for scalability and consistency across devices and products

 • was easy for designers to maintain

-• successfully addressing the 3 business and user needs of legibility, localization, and screen size, explained below
+• successfully addressed the 3 business and user needs of legibility, localization, and screen size, explained below

 An image of a set of pill button components I made, with primary, secondary, and tertiary, in blue red and black